flashcordon/Evidence-based-environmentalism/Geo-ingénierie.md

 localised sequestration methods than it is for the use of stratospheric aerosols

- In mid-September 2011, SPICE announced the go-ahead for the United Kingdom’s first field trial of climate-engi­neering technology.
-SPICE aims to assess whether the injection of sulphur particles into the stratosphere would mimic the cool­ing effects of volcanic eruptions and provide a possible means to mitigate global warm­ing.
-An equipment test — spraying water at a height of 1 kilometre — was proposed (see ‘SPICE field trial’).
-No climate engineering would result from the test, but response to the announcement was dramatic, and the project was soon at the centre of a storm of criticism

- Stratospheric Particle Injection for Climate Engineering (SPICE)

- On 26 September 2011, the EPSRC, one of the study’s main funders, postponed the trial after a review.
-Later the same day, the council received a letter and open petition3, also sent to UK energy and climate-change secretary Chris Huhne and signed by more than 50 non-governmental organizations (NGOs) and civil-society organizations, demanding that the project be cancelled.
-The signatories saw the research as a first, unacceptable step towards a fix that would deflect political and scientific action away from reducing green­house-gas emissions.
-Others, by contrast, saw the research as urgently needed to find possible ways of coping with climate change4.
-The question at the heart of this debate was: should work in this controversial field pro­ceed at all, and if so, under what conditions?
-The first category of geoengineering method, solar geoengineering (also known as solar radiation management, or SRM), raises novel global-scale governance and environmental issues.
-Some SRM approaches are thought to be low in cost, so the scale of SRM deployment will likely depend primarily on considerations of risk.
-The second category of geoengineering method, carbon dioxide removal (CDR), raises issues related primarily to scale, cost, effectiveness, and local environmental consequences.
-The scale of CDR deployment will likely depend primarily on cost.

-The UK Royal Society assembled a panel in 2009 that produced a good summary, including references to issues involving international governance and ethics
-Proposals to consider the intentional alteration of climate have raised concerns related to politics, policy, governance, and ethics
 Increases in atmospheric CO2 and other greenhouse gases exert a radiative forcing on the climate system by making it more difficult for heat to escape to space.
 SRM/solar geoengineering approaches aim to offset this warming influence by reducing the amount of sunlight absorbed by